mpilone/hazelcastmq/README.md

 ## Examples

+A code example of sending a message using HazelcastMQ Core is shown below.
+Normally the MQ instance is created at application startup using your DI framework of choice.

+    HazelcastMQConfig mqConfig = new HazelcastMQConfig();
+    mqConfig.setHazelcastInstance(hz);

+    HazelcastMQInstance mqInstance = HazelcastMQ
+          .newHazelcastMQInstance(mqConfig);
+    HazelcastMQContext mqContext = mqInstance.createContext();

+    HazelcastMQMessage msg = new HazelcastMQMessage();
+    msg.setContentAsString("Hello World!");

+    HazelcastMQProducer mqProducer = mqContext.createProducer();
+    mqProducer.send("/queue/example.dest", msg);

+    mqContext.close();
+    mqInstance.shutdown();

+Using HazelcastMQ Core is similar to using the JMS 2.0 API (but with no JMS dependencies):

+1. Create a HazelcastMQ instance
+2. Create a HazelcastMQContext
+3. Create a message producer or consumer
+4. Send or receive messages

-Using HazelcastMQ is similar to using any JMS provider:
+Using HazelcastMQ JMS is similar to using any JMS provider:

 1. Create a connection factory
 2. Create a connection